Briefing and Planning

 - A schedule of occupants, teaching spaces and ancillary rooms

-- Detail on its occupant's office space entitlements,
+- Detail on its occupant's office space requirements

-From this basic information the total net useable floor area will be estimated and the approximate total cost will be calculated,
+From this basic information the total net usable floor area will be estimated and the approximate total cost will be calculated.

 It is important then that the University's investment in refurbishment or the construction of new buildings should be designed to satisfy, as nearly as possible, the needs of both present and future users.

-To ensure that these sometimes conflicting requirements are met, the first users of the new or refurbished space will collaborate with the Buildings and Grounds Office to prepare the Functional Brief.
+To ensure that these sometimes conflicting requirements are met, the first users of the new or refurbished space will collaborate with Macquarie University Property to prepare the functional brief.

 It is this complete, developed Design Brief which will define: